Setting & Activities

 Trips/Outings

 Throughout the year, I take the children on many outings suitable for their ages and stages of development.
-This gives the children stimulated activities daily as well as interaction with other children in a larger setting helping them to develop personal, social and emotional development as well as developing other areas in the early years foundation stage.
+This gives the children stimulated activities daily as well as interaction with other children in a larger setting, helping them to develop personal social and emotional development, as well as developing other areas in their development.
 These include:

 • Library